CITA/CTA200H/assignments/assignment_1.md

 ### How to submit

 Make sure that all of the files are visible in your Github repository.
-Send a link to your repository to Shivan (shivan dot khullar at mail dot utoronto dot ca) before the due date.
+Send a link to your repository to Daven (d dot cocroft at mail dot utoronto dot ca) before the due date.